 The player’s weekly workload (innings) was monitored in conjunction with the performance metrics.
 A standard Low-A MiLB week had 54 regulation innings to allocate.
 The chart below displays the ebb-and-flow of the player’s inning workload over the course of the season.

 CMJ (3 Jumps)

 The counter movement jump assessment was used to monitor changes in lower-half power output and quickness.
-The three primary metrics that were tracked were average height in inches for the three jumps (Height), average power for the three jumps (CMJP – we used a modified power quotient), and average RSI for the three jumps (RSI – flight time divided by contact time).
+The three primary metrics that were tracked were average height in inches for the three jumps (Height), average power for the three jumps (CMJP – Loden Sports measure for power), and average RSI for the three jumps (RSI – flight time divided by contact time).

 The charts below display four lines each.
 Grey data points are the player’s outputs on that given day.
 The blue line is the average for the metric over the course of the season.
 The green line is one standard deviation above average for the metric over the course of the season and the red line is one standard deviation below.
 The exercise for the player over the course of the season was to keep his data points on the road bordered by the red and green lines.
 If a combination of metrics got way out of whack in the wrong direction, it could have required an intervention to get things going in the right direction again.
 Fortunately, this wasn’t the case.

 Metrics from the CMJ 3 assessment have been found to correlate to exit velocity, throwing velocity, and top-end running speed, so changes in the performance outputs from this assessment week-over-week likely shows up on the field.
 Again, the importance of keeping the weekly data points on the road.
 For the data points that are greater than one standard deviation in the positive direction, the athlete may have a little extra energy, power, speed, etc.